Willem Sassen: Nazi and SS career to 1945

 On 22 June 1941, Nazi Germany invaded the Soviet Union (Operation Barbarossa), and Sassen volunteered for the German Eastern front.
 He became a member of the first Netherlands PK ("Propaganda Kompanie").
-Because he had been working for Radio Bremen for some time already, he could start his work as a war correspondent after a short cut training.
+Because he had been working for Radio Bremen for some time already, he could start his work as a war correspondent after abbreviated training.
 He was a SS-Kriegsberichterstatter (SS-war reporter) with the SS-division Wiking in the southern sector of the front and in the spring of 1942 witnessed the offensive in the Caucasus.
 On 26 July 1942, Sassen was wounded near Rostov and during the following eight months recovered in hospitals in Kraków, Munich and Berlin.
 In April 1943, he was promoted to SS-Unterscharführer (the lowest rank of non-commissioned officer, comparable to a US Corporal) and assigned to an SS armoured division near Kharkov.
 In the summer of 1943, he followed another training course on war correspondence and propaganda together with Dutch colleagues in Villach, Austria.

 From August 1943 to June 1944, together with his Flemish colleague Jef Desseyn, Sassen formed the permanent editor team of "Zender Brussel" (Radio Brussels).
 The team was also responsible for training courses for war correspondents.
 On 6 June 1944 (D-Day), Sassen was at the front in Normandy reporting the battles around Caen, Bayeux, Saint-Lô, Avranches, Falaise and Lisieux.
 On 1 September 1944, Zender Brussel was ordered to be evacuated to Germany.
 Sassen remained in the Netherlands, reported the airborne landings around Arnhem and became the editor of the newspaper Het Nieuws van den Dag in Amsterdam.
 On 23 October 1944, Sassen in his newspaper called upon the hungry and cold of Amsterdam to go robbing food and fuel in the districts of the more rich and wealthy people; this was too much even for the Germans, and on pressure of the Sicherheitsdienst police, Sassen was dismissed.

 Sassen was sent to Doetinchem where he was active in the black propaganda Aktifpropaganda, Skorpion West.
 There he published Het Laatste Nieuws.
 At the beginning of 1945, Sassen was asked to participate in a Werewolf organisation in case the allied forces overran the German Army in the Netherlands.
 He became the leader of Neurop (Neu Europa).
 The group was to pass on military intelligence on allied troop movements and to commit sabotage.

 The German Army capitulated sooner than was expected, and Sassen fled together with his younger brother Alfons to Alkmaar.
 Former members of the Dutch resistance offered them a refuge; Sassen had aided certain members of the Dutch resistance during the war, including Anthony Mertens, an old prewar friend.